magalhas/jasmine-html-runner/README.md

 ## TODO

 \- Various standard output formats, for instance output a surefire report XML<br />
-\- Settings to control max execution time of phantomjs as well as where to place output when not using console mode
+\- Settings to control max execution time of phantomjs as well as where to placeg output when not using console mode